juju/docs/src/en/introducing-2.md

    It reads better, is more straightforward, and works really well with tab completion!
-The documentation has been updated to include all these new commands, so you can check relevant pages for guides to the new commands, or browse through the [reference guide](./commands.html).
+The documentation has been updated to include all these new commands, so you can check relevant pages for guides to the new commands, or browse through the [reference guide][referenceguide].
-There is also a handy [crib sheet](./command-changes.html) to show you the new versions of old commands.
+There is also a handy [crib sheet][commandchanges] to show you the new versions of old commands.

  - **Terminology:** You are probably used to thinking of Juju in terms of the